This article is from the Rat Health Care booklet. Order one today! Check out the info at Rat Books

 size.
 As of

 Kaleigh reports that her rat Claudia was started on tamoxifen the first week in March, 2000.
-She had two tumors diagnosed as adenocarcinoma, one under her left arm that had been removed twice and one in her groin which had been removed once.
+Claudia had two tumors diagnosed as adenocarcinoma, one under her left arm that had been removed twice and one in her groin which had been removed once.
 She did well on the tamoxifen initially.
 The tumor under her left arm shrunk slightly, then did not increase in size.
 The tumor in her groin went away completely while she was on the tamoxifen.
 On May 22 the tumor under her arm started growing again, rapidly.
-Kaleigh increased her tamoxifen to twice a day and that slowed it but didn't completely stop it.
+Kaleigh increased her tamoxifen to twice a day and that slowed it but didn’t completely stop it.
 Other than the cancer, Claudia was in pretty good shape despite her age so Kaleigh made the decision to try to have the tumor removed.
 The vet was very optimistic.
 Unfortunately Claudia bled quite a bit and did not survive the surgery.
-We now know this was probably due to the reduction of her platelets.
+We now know this was probably due to the reduction of her platelets caused by the tamoxifen.

 Jennifer Dedman discovered a tumor on her rat Phoebe in her right groin.
 The